Jack Lis: Pair jailed for Caerphilly dog attack death

 He was mauled to death by the American or XL Bully dog called "Beast" and he suffered "unsurvivable" injuries to the head and neck.

-Beast was shot and killed by armed police, who later confirmed that it was not a banned breed in the UK.
+Beast was shot and killed by armed police, who later confirmed the dog was not a banned breed in the UK.

 'Not good with other dogs'

-Earlier Cardiff Crown Court heard that Hayden had bought the dog called Beast on 3 November, and had asked Salter to look after it for a short time - the pair had been friends for around six months.
+Cardiff Crown Court heard that Hayden had bought the dog called Beast on 3 November, and had asked Salter to look after it for a short time - the pair had been friends for around six months.

 The court heard Hayden had responded to an advert offering Beast "free to a good home" and that the seller had stated the "dog was not good with other dogs".